 Earlier in this blog, we discussed the importance of defining communications KPIs.
-However, limiting them doesn’t make sense if those KPIs won’t be continuously measured and assessed.
+But, limiting them doesn’t make sense if those KPIs won’t be continuously measured and assessed.

-Yet, only 54% of respondents in a VMA group study agree that progress towards communications objectives is researched, measured, and evaluated with metrics and KPIs.
+Yet, only 54% of respondents in a VMA group study agree that progress towards communications objectives is being researched, measured, and evaluated with metrics and KPIs.

-Here, proper communications technology plays a big role.
-Modern employee communications solutions enable users to tie communication campaigns to particular goals and KPIs, therefore empowering communicators to build and manage internal communications strategies with high ROIs.
+Here, proper communications technology plays a significant role.
+Modern employee communications solutions enable users to tie communication campaigns to particular goals and KPIs.
+They empower communicators to build and manage internal communications strategies with high ROIs.

 For example, insights around why and which employees prefer one type of content can go a long way, especially in improving your internal communications strategy.

 In the world of uncertainty and during these unprecedented times, internal communications professionals have become one of the most strategic business partners.
 They are responsible for keeping employees and other stakeholders informed, aligned, engaged, safe, and productive.

-Therefore, building a strong internal communications strategy is not an option anymore - it’s an absolute must!
+Thus, building a solid internal communications strategy is not an option anymore.
+It’s an absolute must!